Use the fields above to estimate your return.

 Will my £50,000 be safe in a savings account?

-£50,000 is well below the £85,000 limit that the FSCS (Financial Services Compensation Scheme) pledges to compensate in the event that a UK bank or building society (authorised by the Prudential Regulation Authority, which you can check on the Financial Services Register) goes bust.
+£50,000 is well over the £85,000 limit that the FSCS (Financial Services Compensation Scheme) pledges to compensate in the event that a UK bank or building society (authorised by the Prudential Regulation Authority, which you can check on the Financial Services Register) goes bust.

 This limit is per person, per bank (or building society).
 So bear in mind that if you already have £60,000 invested with say, Aldermore, and then you open a new Aldermore savings account with a further £50,000, then £25,000 of your overall holdings with Aldermore would not be covered in the event that the bank collapsed.